dexlab-io/dex-btc/README.md

 ```

-Send a transaction to a Bitcoin address
+Send a transaction to a

+address
 ```js
 //Send the actual transaction to an address with the amount of satoshi comprhensive of actual value + fee wallet.sendTransaction(addressTo, 20000).then(console.log).catch(console.log)